josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
 The IAOC would be eliminated, and its oversight and advising functions transferred to the LLC Board.
 It would be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 is meeting the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
-The details of how this is done are outlined in (PLACEHOLDER-FILL-IN-WITH-I-D-NAME-SOON).
+The details of how this is done are outlined in (PLACEHOLDER: FILL IN WITH I-D NAME IN FUTURE UPDATE).

 The proposal in this document is depicted visually in {{Diagrams}} showing the IETF Trust and {{Diagrams-no-trust}} not showing the IETF Trust.
-(THIS SENTENCE NEEDS TO BE UPDATED WITH A NEW DIAGRAM)
+(NOTE: DIAGRAMS WILL BE UPDATED AS CONSENSUS FURTHER DEVELOPS, IN A FUTURE UPDATE)

 # Scope Limitation